cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-as-burner/index.md

 Figure 2.
 Pi Imager
 </center>

 Write to your SD card.
-Once the process is complete and verified, insert into your manager Pi.
-Connect your manager to the peripherals (keyboard, mouse, monitor).
+Once the process is complete and verified, insert the SD Card into your manager Pi.
+Connect your manager to the peripherals (keyboard, mouse, monitor, power).
+Switch on the power.

 > Note you may also use a headless setup.
 See [here](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) for more information on headless setups.

 Walk through the initial setup process of the Pi and configure the settings in accordance with your situation.
-We have provided images that depict this process next:
+We have provided screenshots in Figures 3 - 8 that depict this process.

 <center>
 <img src="setup1.png" width="50%" />